enricsng/Data-Driven-World.github.io/_Notes/State_Machine.md

 ## Examples of Pure Functions

 Let's illustrate the above definition with some Python programs.
 We will start with a simple example of a function where the output is just the function of the current input.
-One example is a function to calculate the cartessian distance of a three dimensional coordinate.
+One example is a function to calculate the cartesian distance of a three dimensional coordinate.
 Given the three input of x, y, and z, the function returns an output of the distance from the origin.